 Appendix C: Participant Services

 C-1/C-3: Provider Specifications for Service

 Service Type: Statutory Service

 Service Name: Respite

 Provider Category:

 Individual

 Provider Type:

 Consumer Directed Direct Support Worker (DSW)

 Provider Qualifications

 License (specify):

 Certificate (specify):

 Other Standard (specify):

+Other Standard (spectfy).

 Consumer directed - at least 18 years of age, complete criminal history check, be able to work in the

 United States, meet qualifications in action plan if applicable - trained and supervised by the

 participant/designated representative

-Verification of Provider Qualifications

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 Employer/Designated Representative

 Frequency of Verification:

 Annual or more frequent intervals determined by the employer/designated representative

 Appendix C: Participant Services

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service no specified in statute.
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request throu the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service specified in statute.
 Service Title:

 Additional Residential Supports (ARS)

-Category 1: Sub-Category 1:
+Sub-Category 1:

-08 Home-Based Services 08010 home-based habilitation
+08010 home-based habilitation

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:

 This service provides direct support worker staff hours to assist the Residential Habilitation (ResHab) caregiver when a participant experiences a physical or behavioral change that exceeds the level of staffing funded through their ResHab rate.
 The outcome of this service is to stabilize a participant's placement in the ResHab home, support the family unit, prevent loss of placement, and/or prevent a crisis.
-The service is intended to be short-term (less than 60 days) but can be renewed for additional periods-depending on the participant's needs.
+The service is intended to be short-term (less than 60 days) but can be renewed for additional periods depending on the participant's needs.
 This service must be prior authorized by DOH/DDD based on clinical review.
 Redetermination of extensions to the short-term authorization shall be made on an individual basis by DOH/DDD.